Djphoenix719/PDFoundry/README.md

 In my effort to make this as easy as possible, there's a gulp script to help you.
 Run `gulp link --system your_system_folder_name`

-A symlink will allow easy updates by letting you simply do `git pull` then `gulp rebuild`
+A symlink will allow easy updates by letting you simply do `git pull` then `gulp rebuild` from the PDFoundry repository folder

 ##### Option 2
 > Manual

 Copy the "pdfoundry-dist" folder created during the build into your system directory.
 There is a node script you can use to install.

-Run `node pdfoundry-dist/scripts/install.js`.
+Run `node pdfoundry-dist/scripts/install.js` from your **system directory**.

 > :warning: `pdfoundry-dist/scripts/install.js` will not work.
+You MUST specify the script to be ran with `node`.

+### API Examples

-See the [documentation]() for more details and examples.
+See the [documentation](https://djphoenix719.github.io/PDFoundry/index.html) for details and examples.

 ## Roadmap
 See the [development board](https://github.com/Djphoenix719/PDFoundry/projects/1#column-9772243) for a list of planned features, roughly in the order I plan to get to them.